Step 1 - Get licensed if you aren't already

 You will need to apply for the license, and be approved by your provincial regulator, before conducting any business.

-The Financial Services Commission in Ontario (FSCO) offers good information on the steps required.
-Click here to access FSCO’s steps on How to become a Life Insurance Agent or Accident and Sickness Insurance Agent.
+In Ontario, the Financial Services Regulatory Authority (FSRA) became the insurance regulator in June 2019.
+Previously, it was the Financial Services Commission of Ontario (FSCO).
+You can find good information on the steps required to become a life/health insurance here: How to become a Life Insurance Agent or Accident and Sickness Insurance Agent.

 Similar information on getting a life insurance license is available for other provinces as well.

-Once you have passed the course work, you must be sponsored for registration with a provincial securities commission through your dealer, and complete a 90 day training program.
-The training program helps ensure new registrants have received enough training and guidance to understand the industry, the products being sold, and the regulatory environment overseeing the mutual fund industry.
+Once you have passed the course work, the application for your license must be handled by the dealer firm you will work with.
+The dealer will sponsor your registration with the appropriate provincial securities commission.
+The dealer firm will be required to provide market conduct oversight and ensure you complete a 90-day training program.
+The training program helps new registrants receive specific training and guidance to better understand the industry, the products being sold, and the regulatory environment overseeing the mutual fund industry.

-To find out more about what’s required to be IIROC approved click here.
+To find out more about what’s required to be an IIROC approved registrant click here.

 Step 3 - Have an insurance contract or be registered with a mutual fund/securities dealer